We are governed by our Board. Read the Board Charter. The current members of the Board are (click to see a brief biography):

 Fiona is a senior public sector leader and manager with extensive experience in public policy, strategy and governance and program management across a range of portfolios including housing, economic regulation, planning and environment.
 Fiona is currently an Executive Director Planning in the Department of Environment, Water, Land and Planning.
 She has previously been a Board member of FLS.

 Claire is an experienced leader with a commitment to inclusion and social justice.
 Claire has worked in public policy, strategy and the delivery of community services, with organisations including Save the Children Australia, the Department of Premier and Cabinet, and strategic communications firm SenateSHJ.
 Claire is currently a Director with the Department of Jobs, Regions and Precincts with the Victorian Government.
 Claire holds a Diploma of Photography and Bachelor in Communications from RMIT University, and a Masters in Public Administration from the University of Melbourne.
 Claire is a Fellow of the inaugural Pathway to Politics Program and Asialink Leaders Program, and is a member of the Program Advisory Committee for the Masters of Communications at RMIT University.
-Claire was appointed to the FLS Board in June 2018 and has provided advice and support on fundraising strategy to FLS since 2016.
+Claire was appointed to the FLS Board in June 2018 and was appointed Board Chair on 2 October 2019.

 Bonnie has experience across a number of CLCs as one of the Federation of Community Legal Centres law graduates, including the Prisoner’s Legal Service at Brimbank Melton CLC, Environment Justice Australia, Eastern CLC, Loddon Campaspe CLC (Bendigo) and currently Women’s Legal Service Victoria.
 Prior to the law Bonnie was a welfare worker assisting those transitioning out of prison, and worked as an investigator in Louisiana via Reprieve Australia in their anti-death penalty work.
 Bonnie was a member of the Darebin Community Legal Centre Committee of Management since March 2017, becoming its Chairperson in November 2017.